ourspaceplaytherapy/ansible-config/README.md

 >
 > [4] https://github.com/syncthing/syncthing-macos/releases/

-Finally, once they've logged in and confirmed they've installed Syncthing and connected to Elgar, log in to Syncthing and add the new shared folder, authorise their computer and select the appropriate folders to share (home folder, shared and for admins only the admin folder).
+Finally, once they've logged in and confirmed they've installed Syncthing and connected to Elgar, log in to Syncthing and create the new shared folder, authorise their computer and select the appropriate folders to share (home folder, shared and for admins only the admin folder).
 Ensure that the notification on Syncthing actually matches their computer!